I Hate Debt, But the Reasons Why Might Surprise You

 Debt Leaves You Without an Umbrella on a Rainy Day

-When a rainy day comes along–and it will–you’re less prepared for it when you’re hamstrung by debt.
-The money you could have been setting aside has been going to your debt payments.
+When a rainy day comes along—and it will—you’re less prepared for it when you’re hamstrung by debt.
+The amount of money you could have been setting aside has been going to your debt payments.
 In the worst case, you might need to incur more debt just to get by.

 Debt Impacts Your Flexibility